 8. How do I book?

-It’s really helpful if all bookings are made online here.
+It’s really helpful if all bookings are made online via the link on our Barrier Trials page here.
 Please be sure to advise us of the number of horses and your preference for date as indicated.
 It’s also useful to know details about the horse(s) such as age and whether all your horses can go in the same slots so that we can plan accordingly.

 Transport and/or jockey share may be possible, please contact Suze on 01672 811423 to arrange and discuss any queries.